i-am-SR/RESTful-API-to-classify-ASL/README.md

-# RESTful_API_to_classify_ASL-
-(Part 2 of the mobile computing project)
-Creating a RESTful API to classify American Sign Language gestures
+**Creating a RESTful API to classify American Sign Language gestures** (Part 2 of the mobile computing project)

 **Details:**